Should I book through Disney or with Delta Vacations?

 Let’s look at it this way.
 Each Disney Blu-ray is generally in the $30-50 price range, and each one you buy can be worth up to 200 points.
 You’d need over 20 of them to get enough points!
 20 Blu-rays at $30 is $600!
 Four times the amount of the certificate!

-If you have the points already, consider whether you would save more by booking with someone other than Delta – another vacation provider, directly with Disney, or through a great travel agents (Dad likes Pixie and Pirates Destinations
+If you have the points already, consider whether you would save more by booking with someone other than Delta – another vacation provider, directly with Disney, or through a great travel agents (Dad likes Destinations to Travel

 ).
 If Delta is going to cost more, then you’re not saving anything with your $125 gift certificate.